gnoevoy/Ecommerce_and_Web_Analytics/Assignments /Web_performance_and_traffic.md

 </br>

-### Task 4
+### Nonbrand Category by Device
-Explore the 'nonbrand' category and extract monthly trends categorized by device type.
+Analyzes the 'nonbrand' category from 'gsearch', breaking down the monthly trends by different device types to understand device-specific engagement.

 ![website_performance_and_traffic_sources_page-0004](https://github.com/gnoevoy/Ecommerce_and_Web_Analytics/assets/43414592/a9952a4c-2914-412c-b9ce-27c92c1fb8af)